Scientology status by country: Strategy

 The Church of Scientology's interest is to be recognized as a religion as well as a charitable organization.
 Max Halupka observes "While a tax-exempt status is not a legal declaration of religious authenticity, the significance afforded the status by the public serves to color its true purpose.
 That is, to the public, tax-exemption denotes legal recognition and, thus, religious legitimacy."
 Using perception management as an influence tactic, the Church of Scientology has sought legitimacy as a mainstream religion through public acceptance.
 Halupka continues, "From a marketing standpoint, such legal recognition could be utilized in combating the general perception of [the Church of Scientology's] cult status, which resulted, in large part, from criticisms of the religion's seemingly profit-driven purpose."

-Status by country

 Scientology has been shut down in Greece, indicted in Spain, its activities restricted in Russia, rebuffed by Sweden's highest court, expelled from college campuses in Norway, convicted of crimes in Canada and denied status as a charitable organization or a religion in most European countries.